dkorpel/tictac/README.md

 ## Performance

 The only performance critical part of this game is the A.I., so we can use this to see how fast different versions run.
-I did a quick test comparing the command line version compiled with DMD and LDC using dub's debug and release configurations, and the WebAssembly version (which is compiled with LDC with -O0 and -O3).
+I did a quick test comparing the command line version compiled with DMD and LDC using dub's debug and release configurations, and the WebAssembly version (which is compiled with LDC with -O0 and -O3) in FireFox.
 The A.I. is asked to look 8 moves deep, and in total 1975681 moves were evaluated.
 Results:

 | Version       | Time    | Factor |
 |---------------|---------|--------|